Our approach

 Sustainable energy to stop the climate change

-In our factories we have carried out energy efficiency interventions and launched a system for monitoring and managing electricity consumption, as well as water and methane.
-From 2018 to today, this commitment has allowed us to reduce the amount of energy used for each product by 4.1%.
-And we have committed to achieving a 20% reduction by 2024 compared to 2018 levels.
+From 2018 to today, this commitment has allowed us to cut the amount of energy used for each tonne of product by 8%.
+Furthermore, we have made the commitment to ourselves to achieve a 20% reduction by 2024.

-All the emissions that we cannot avoid are eliminated through specific CO2 offsetting activities.
+All direct emissions that we are unable to avoid are then neutralised through ad hoc CO2 offset projects.

 Reforestation to help cities and the climate